HyeonbumLee/HyeonbumLee.github.io/index.md

 # About me

-I am a Ph.D in applied mathematics at [Hanyang University](https://www.hanyang.ac.kr).
-I had been a member of [Cryptology & Algorithm Lab](https://cryptology-algorithm-lab.github.io) led by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
-My research interests are constructing secure cryptographic algorithms with their real-world applications.
+I am a cryptography researcher at Seoul National University.
+I received my Ph.D. in applied mathematics from Hanyang University, where I was a member of the [Cryptology & Algorithm Lab](https://cryptology-algorithm-lab.github.io).
+My research interests include constructing secure cryptographic algorithms and their real-world applications.

 # News
-- (Sep 01, 2025) I will be joining the [Cryptography & Privacy lab](https://crypto.snu.ac.kr)  at Seoul National University as a postdoctoral researcher under the supervision of [Yongsoo Song](https://yongsoosong.github.io).
+- (Sep 01, 2025) I joined the [Cryptography & Privacy lab](https://crypto.snu.ac.kr) at Seoul National University as a postdoctoral researcher under the supervision of [Yongsoo Song](https://yongsoosong.github.io).

 - (Aug 21, 2025) I have completed my Ph.D. program.
 I sincerely appreciate my advisor, Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/), and the members of the [Cryptology & Algorithm Lab](https://cryptology-algorithm-lab.github.io)!